khulnasoft-lab/gopkg/README.md

 you'd like.
 (You can also take a look at `make install` to install for you.)

-The Glide repo has now been configured to use gopkg to manage itself, too.
+The Gopkg repo has now been configured to use gopkg to manage itself, too.

 ## Usage